 Sugar was never a regular, daily part of our diet as we humans evolved.
 The most sugar that paleolithic people and hunter-gatherers ever had was from a wild, low-sugar fruit tree that happened to be in season, or some occasional painfully-obtained honey.
 Sugar in the quantity that most people consume it today is toxic and causes all sorts of serious problems.
 (14)

 Today's modern diet is high in sugars.
 In the USA high fructose corn syrup (HFCS) is added to almost all processed foods and drinks.
 In addition, the use of pesticides dramatically increases the level of sugar in the crop.
 A 2018 study showed that the level of fructose is increased by 40-68%.
 (16)

 When you eat a starchy food or dairy food, mostly glucose and galactose are digested.
-They find their way into your bloodstream where a little is stored as glycogen in your muscles and liver, or used to power your body.
+They find their way into your bloodstream where a little is stored as glycogen in your muscles and liver.
 The remainder is stored as fat.

 Extended periods of high blood glucose are responsible for today's plague of degenerative diseases (such as Alzheimer's, atherosclerosis, bacterial infections, cancers, diabetes, heart disease, kidney disease (15), mental disorders, metabolic syndrome and strokes.
 (9, 10, 11, 13, 14)

 Fructose is a toxin in excess